Carrying out work on trees

 Trees in conservation areas also have some protection and permission to carry out work on them is required.
-You can view a list of our Conservation Areas here.
+You can view a list of our Conservation Areas and maps here.
 Trees in a conservation area that are already protected by a TPO are subject to the normal procedures for trees protected by a TPO.

 Anyone proposing to cut down or carry out most work on trees protected by a conservation area is requires to give the council 6 weeks prior notice of tree work, this is legally known as a 'section 211 notice'.
 There are exceptions to requiring permission, these can be found here and include:

 - Work carried out by, or on our behalf;